cincuranet/blog/_posts/2008-12-09-228760-birthdates-and-looking-for-birthdays.md

 ---
+title: |
-title: "Birthdates and looking for birthdays"
+  Birthdates and looking for birthdays
 date: 2008-12-09T22:34:00Z
 tags:
   - Databases in general